Scandia Community Center, 14727 209th Street North

 * Bone Lake Park, 11770 238th St North

 Located on the north side of Bone Lake, this 26-acre park is under approximately 60% wetland cover and supports the inlet to Bone Lake.
 It contains a DNR boat launch with associated parking.
-A trail through the woods on the western side has been built by the Bone Lake Association with future plans to expand the trail to the eastern side in 2021.
+A trail through the woods on the western side has been built by the Bone Lake Association with future plans to expand the trail to the eastern side.
 Back to Top

 *Hay Lake Parcel - Located here

 This 4.39 acre parcel is on the south shore of Hay Lake.
 It is heavily wooded with both hardwood and pine growth.
-Similar to the Orwell lots to the North, this parcel is subject to plans and neighborhood needs.
+Similar to the Orwell lot to the north, this parcel is subject to plans and neighborhood needs.
 Back to Top

 This 1.7 acre parcel is part of the Swenson Estate Subdivision off of Oren Road North near the north central part of the city.
 There are no existing facilities on site.
 In 2016 the Soaring Eagles 4-H Club led a pollinator planting project here.
 Back to Top